Basics

 Water Polo Goalie Training Guide: Legs, Angles, and Shot Reading

-A water polo goalie training guide for athletes who want stronger legs, better angles, sharper reads, and more useful practice habits.
+A water polo goalie training guide for athletes who want stronger legs, better balance, sharper shot reading, cleaner angles, and more confidence in the cage.